Haworthia turgida var. longibracteata (G.G.Sm.) M.B.Bayer

 Haworthia longibracteata, Haworthia retusa f. longibracteata

-Haworthia turgida var. longibracteata is a small succulent that forms rosettes, up to 4 inches (10 cm) in diameter, of glassy green leaves with "crystalline" textures.
+Haworthia turgida var. longibracteata is a small succulent that forms rosettes of glossy green leaves with "crystalline" textures.
 It offsets freely to form small clusters quickly.
-The leaves are recurved at the tip, which is translucent and marked with green lines.
-It has more erect and ovate lanceolate leaves compared to Haworthia turgida.
-The leaves become reddish in strong light.
-In spring, mature rosettes produce single, upright and wiry stems carrying tiny, tubular and white flowers.
+The rosettes grow up to 4 inches (10 cm) in diameter.
+Leaves are recurved at the tip, which is translucent and marked with green lines.
+They become reddish in strong light.
+This variety has more erect and ovate-lanceolate leaves compared to Haworthia turgida var. turgida.
+In spring, mature rosettes produce single, upright, and wiry stems with tiny, tubular, and white flowers.

 How to Grow and Care